-Be sure to talk with your doctor about your health history before you use Ocrevus.
+Be sure to talk with your doctor about your health history before receiving Ocrevus.
 This drug may not be the right treatment for you if you have certain medical conditions or other factors that affect your health.
 The conditions and factors to consider include:

 Active infection.
-If you currently have an infection, your doctor will likely treat it before you start using Ocrevus.
+If you currently have an infection, your doctor will likely treat it before you start Ocrevus treatment.
 This is because Ocrevus may weaken your immune system.
 And this can affect how well your body is able to fight infections.
 Make sure to tell your doctor if you have an infection before you start Ocrevus treatment.

 Recent live vaccines.
-After receiving a live vaccine, wait at least 4 weeks before you start using Ocrevus.
+After receiving a live vaccine, wait at least 4 weeks before you start Ocrevus treatment.
 Live vaccines contain a small amount of weakened live virus or bacteria.
 Examples include the chickenpox vaccine and the measles, mumps, and rubella vaccine.
 Ocrevus may weaken your immune system, and live vaccines can cause infection in people with weakened immune systems.

 Allergic reaction.
-You shouldn’t use Ocrevus If you’ve ever had an allergic reaction to this medication or any of its ingredients.
+You should not receive Ocrevus treatment if you’ve ever had an allergic reaction to this medication or any of its ingredients.
 Talk with your doctor about which other treatments are better choices for you.

 There aren’t any known interactions between Ocrevus and alcohol.

 If you have questions about drinking alcohol during Ocrevus treatment, talk with your doctor.

 Below is information about pregnancy and breastfeeding during Ocrevus treatment.